HL7/fhir/guides/daf2/pages/_includes/daf-core-pract-intro.md

-This profile sets minimum expectations for use of the Practitioner resource to record [content] associated with a patient within the DAF FHIR IG.
-It identifies which core elements, extensions, vocabularies and value sets must be Supported by clients and servers.
-For the definition of Supported please refer to DAF FHIR IG.
+This profile sets minimum expectations for the Practitioner resource to record [content] associated with a patient.
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 ##### Mandatory Data Elements and Terminology